spatial-computing/air-quality-prediction-scala/README.md

 ### Other data sources
 - Purple Air
+We collect data from Purple Air[https://www.purpleair.com/], a company who sells air qualty sensors.
+Every sensor can return their air qualty data every minute, including PM25, PM10, PM1, temperature and humidity.
+Every machine have two sensors at the same location, and one sensor is related to one channel, channel(A,B).
+The two channels is exactly the same, this is to ensure if one channel is having noises, the other channel can still work properly.
+Each sensor have a three ID numbers:

+  1. 'id': Each sensor got their unique id
+  2. 'parent_id': For channelA sensors you got a unique 'parent_id'.
+If you found 'parent_id'=null, that is a channelB                         sensor.
+To find the two sensor in the same machine, just compare the 'parent_id' with every 'id', the two                   sensors that matches, shares the same machine and location.
+  3. 'sensor_id': Each sensor got their unique sensor_id

 - Fishnet Data
 Grids over Los Angeles County (around 3000 points), used for fine-scale prediction